 You can also connect the Linkurious Server to the authentication service of your choice.
 With support for LDAP, Microsoft Azure AD, Active Directory or any OpenID Connect compatible services, it is easy to integrate with the authentication strategy of your organization.

 In addition, administrators can control the default permissions for users logging in with LDAP, Active Directory or Azure AD by mapping existing groups onto Linkurious groups.
 After configuring group mapping, Linkurious will automatically assign users to groups in Linkurious depending on their groups in LDAP, Active Directory or Azure AD.

 API security keys

 To simplify the development of your web-based application without reducing the security requirements, you can use API security keys to access Linkurious APIs.

 Each API key is associated with a user group and a list of authorized actions.
-Those security tokens are sent along every requests to Linkurious REST API.
-They allow third party applications to perform authorized actions on behalf of a user if he is part of the user group.
+Those security tokens are sent along with every request to the Linkurious REST API.
+They allow third-party applications to perform authorized actions on behalf of a user if he is part of the user group.
 Linkurious user access controls are still applied on the server side.
 This gives your application multi-security layers, both on the application and user levels.
 It eases the application development since you can create application acting on behalf of a user without dealing with any password.

 Audit trail and end-to-end encryption